aidancz/eolmark.nvim/readme.md

 the `listchars` option is a great solution, but enabling it to show eol marks for every line creates visual clutter that distracts me while editing

-this plugin was created to address that problem by showing a subtle, single-line marker for eol — just where it matters, at the cursor line
+this plugin was created to address that problem by showing a subtle, single-line marker (using virtual text) for eol — just where it matters, at the cursor line

 # setup